 That’s it.
 Easy schmeazy, right?
 Just pick a project, prepare to write, and start writing on Nov.
 1. Finish on Nov.
 30. Learn a lot in between.

 Good luck!
-If you want to find out more about NaNonFiWriMo’s founder, Nina Amir, a nonfiction writer and expert, click here.
+If you want to find out more about me, NaNonFiWriMo’s founder, a nonfiction author and coach, click here.

 Prepare for the challenge now…National Nonfiction Writing Month will soon be here.